Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/VNOC_Sharing/Readme.md

   <img src="./images/vnoc_sharing_schematic.png?raw=true" alt="vnoc_sharing_schematic"/>
 </p>

--  This is the device view of a clock region being shared by two reconfiurable partitions: above and below the RP.
+-  This is the device view of a clock region being shared by two reconfiurable partitions: above and below the RCLK row.
 Notice that RCLK row is being shared by internal clock nets from both the partitions.

 <p align="center">
   <img src="./images/vnoc_tile_sharing.png?raw=true" alt="vnoc_sharing"/>